Hungreebee-Technologies/Nestjs-Keyset-Paginator/README.md

 ## Usage

-- in example.controller.ts use PaginationDto to Validate params and pass it to service.
+- In example.controller.ts use PaginationDto to Validate params and pass it to service.

 ```typescript
 import { PaginationDto, projectionDto } from 'nestjs-keyset-paginator'